Ersanio/snes-assembly-book/docs/the-basics/binary.md

 * `11` becomes `00000000 00000011`
 * `1100000` becomes `00000000 01100000`

-It's possible to convert between decimal, hexadecimal and binary by using Windows calculator’s programming mode.
+You can convert between decimal, hexadecimal and binary, by using Windows calculator’s "programming" mode.
 There are also many calculators online which can do this.
-Assembly syntax accepts decimal numbers so usually the conversion isn't needed.
+Assembly syntax accepts decimal numbers also, so you usually don't need to convert between decimal and hexadecimal.